TiKi7/TiKi7.github.io/README.md

 Version | Log
 :--- | :---
+3.3.3 | Added tlock on and tlock off event names
 3.3.2 | Added Bilibili.com to supported websites. (its a chinese web service) 3.3.1 | Minor changes
 3.3 | Added WIXIA.com to supported websites.
 Fixed the Crash on Opening Vimeo videos.